hku-mars/loam_livox/README.md

 ## 6. License
 The source code is released under [GPLv3](http://www.gnu.org/licenses/) license.

 We are still working on improving the performance and reliability of our codes.
 For any technical issues, please contact me via email Jiarong Lin < ziv.lin.ljr@gmail.com >.

+For commercial use, please contact Dr. Fu Zhang < fuzhang@hku.hk >